 1. Remove soil from plant roots.

-When transitioning a plant from soil to a soil-free growing medium (like LECA or Pon), it's important to remove soil from plant roots to avoid root rot.
+When transitioning a plant from soil to a soil-free growing medium (like Leca or Pon), it's important to remove soil from plant roots to avoid root rot.
 If soil is left on the roots, it can retain excess moisture, creating a very damp environment.
 This can lead to root rot because the wet soil clinging to the roots stops them from getting air, depriving them of oxygen.

 2. If using LECA, soak.